Refraction: Translations of Japanese Landscape

 Fuki Hamada guides us into similar terrain but removes any expectation of seeing beyond.
 Her carefully scaled perspective plays with perception, confusing distinctions between flora and shadow at close range.
 Shallow space becomes her realm, between the hard edges of leaves and stems and softer shadowed forms that disguise the overall patterning.

-In contrast, Yoshi Uchida’s graphic works incorporate colour and direct our eyes toward the edges of the paper.
+In contrast, Yoshie Uchida’s graphic works incorporate colour and direct our eyes toward the edges of the paper.
 Her elemental explorations of verticality, distance, and displacement recall Roland Barthes’ investigations into Japanese ways of seeing in Empire of Signs.
 Uchida presents isolated fragments of what may be water, land, air, forest, earth, ice, or leaf matter, inviting us to assemble the image in our minds.

 Together, these three printmakers offer poetic and intimate perspectives on translating nature from Japan.